WillRay/rathena/README.md

 ## Status Mechanics

+- Bleeding: Tick speed reduced from once every ten seconds to twice per second.
+Damage changed to 100 to 500 per tick.
 - Posion: VIT Defence reduction increased from 25% to 50%.
 Ticking damage increased from 1% to 2% of Max HP per second.

 ## EXP & Loot